It’s a recipe for rich and decadent keto cream cheese chocolate cookies, the perfect low carb chocolate treat.

 I created these keto cream cheese chocolate cookies knowing that if you loved my keto lemon cream cheese cookies, my keto orange cranberry cream cheese cookies, and my nut-free, egg-less keto cream cheese cookies, then you would also love these.

 Can you tell that I am a huge fan of adding cream cheese to my keto baked recipes?
 But why is this?
 Well, because the creaminess and richness that it adds are unmatched.
-Make sure you remember to also checkout our Keto Cream Cheese Recipes for other delicious recipes that feature cream cheese.
+Make sure you remember to also check out our Keto Cream Cheese Recipes for other delicious recipes that feature cream cheese.
+And if that’s not enough I have a complete list of Keto Cookies that as a fan of cookies I encourage you to also visit.

 BUT…can I tell you that I didn’t start adding cream cheese to my cookie recipes until I made eating low carb a lifestyle?